ncarolan/evo/README.md

 <img src="evo.png">

 evo is a playground for evolutionary agents in your browser, with world mechanics inspired by the popular web game <a href="https://agar.io">agar.io</a>.
+This project provides a clean, simple visual demonstration of the mechanisms of evolutionary computation.

 ### Here's how it works: